jakob-ra/mubi2csv/readme.md

 ## ⚡ Features

 - Export your MUBI **watchlist** (wishes) and **ratings**.
-- Optional **Letterboxd-compatible CSV output** that can be imported directly into Letterboxd reviews or watchlist.
+- Optional **Letterboxd-compatible CSV output** that can be imported directly into Letterboxd reviews or watchlist (see https://letterboxd.com/about/importing-data/)

 ---